วันที่นำเข้าข้อมูล 18 ก.ย. 2562

-5. To apply for a visa, a foreigner must possess a valid passport or travel document that is recognised by the Royal Thai Government and comply with the conditions set forth in the Immigration Act of Thailand B.E.2522 (1979) and its relevant regulations.
+6. To apply for a visa, a foreigner must possess a valid passport or travel document that is recognised by the Royal Thai Government and comply with the conditions set forth in the Immigration Act of Thailand B.E.2522 (1979) and its relevant regulations.
 In addition, the visa applicant must be outside of Thailand at the time of application.
 The applicant will be issued with a type of visa in accordance to his or her purpose of visit.
-For more information on types of visas and general requirements for each type of visa, please see Type of Visa.

 (1) Having no genuine valid passport or document used in lieu of passport; or having a genuine valid passport or document used in lieu of passport without valid visa issuance by the Royal Thai Embassies, the Royal Thai Consulates-General or the Ministry of Foreign Affairs, with exception of those who meet visa exemption requirements.
 The terms and conditions of visa issuance and visa exemption are prescribed by the Ministerial Regulations.

 (2) Having no appropriate means of living following entry into the Kingdom.

 (3) Having entered the Kingdom to be employed as an unskilled or untrained labourer, or to work in violation of the Alien Work Permit Law.

 (4) Being mentally unstable or having any of the diseases stated in the Ministerial Regulations.

 (5) Having not yet been vaccinated against smallpox; or inoculated, or undergone any other medical treatment for protection against disease; and having refused to have such vaccinations administered by the Immigration Doctor.